Download eBooks & Wiring Diagrams (FREE)

 We chose to go with the popular tour company Wicho & Charlies.
 We felt that for the price we paid (450Q per person), we got great value for our experience.

 Sleeping | A slept in a group A-frame, sheet metal shelter that fit a people.
-A 6” air-mattress was provided and a high-quality sleeping bag and pillow.
-We’ve heard of others being too cold to sleep when in their tents, but we were never cold all night long.
+A 6โ€ air mattress was provided, and a high-quality sleeping bag and pillow.
+Weโ€™ve heard of others being too cold to sleep when in their tents, but we were never cold all night long.

 Food | All our food was vegan, and as meat eaters, we thought the food was great!
-Food was delicious, well prepared, and nutrient dense.
-We were also given a snack back filled with fruits, peanuts, and granola bars.
+The food was delicious, well-prepared, and nutrient-dense.
+We were also given a snack pack filled with fruits, peanuts, and granola bars.
 We were never hungry at any point during our hike.

 Guides | All our local guides could speak great English and really loved interacting with all the hikers in our group.
-They were knowledgeable of the terrain and shared some of that knowledge during the hike.
+They knew the terrain and shared some of that knowledge during the hike.
 They all really seemed to love their work and took pride in the quality of their service.

 Optional Hike To Fuego Volcano | For 200Q per person more, we were given the option of hiking with a guide to Fuego Volcano.
 That hike was tough!
 But we got incredibly close to Fuego right at sunset.
 Absolutely worth the trek if you want to get up close and personal to Fuego Volcano.

-Hiking Acatenango - Our Hiking Itinerary
+Hiking Acatenango โ€“ Our Hiking Itinerary

-Day 1 - Morning
+Day 1: Morning

-Wicho & Charlie’s Acatenango tour office
+Wicho & Charlieโ€™s Acatenango tour office

 Morning meeting at Wicho & Charlie's Acatenango tour office in Antigua

-On the day of our departure for Acatenango, we met at the Wicho & Charlie’s office in Antigua, Guatemala at 8am.
-Once there, we were briefed about our overnight hike to Acatenango and were advised what clothes to bring and how much water we should put in our backpacks.
+On the day of our departure for Acatenango, we met at the Wicho & Charlieโ€™s office in Antigua, Guatemala, at 8 am.
+Once there, we were briefed about our overnight hike to Acatenango and were advised what clothes to bring and how much water to put in our backpacks.

-The most basic clothes, such as jackets, fleece sweaters, hats, gloves. and head lamps were free to rent.
-Other less essential items, like trekking poles, hiking boots, and socks could be rented for a fee.
+The most basic clothes, such as jackets, fleece sweaters, hats, gloves, and headlamps, were free to rent.
+Other less essential items, like trekking poles, hiking boots, and socks, could be rented for a fee.
 Backpacks were also available for rent, which we thought should be provided for free.

 Group photo on bus to Acatenango Volcano